csc7/PP1_CI_TGC/README.md

 EXPLAIN
 # Credit
 * Code Institute: I have used the learning material in the course as a guide and reference.
+* Love Running - Essentials Project, from Code Institute, as main guide and source of design concepts and code for this project.
 * Balsamiq Wireframes: I have used it to create all the wireframes.
 * ...
 * Font Awesome: